Unknotting Muscle Knots

 We often speak about how a massage will break down the muscle knots in your body, but what exactly is a muscle knot?

-There are no actual knots involved, of course; the clinical term for muscle knots is myofascial trigger points.
-A trigger point is a small patch of tightly contracted muscle that have gone into an isolated muscle spasm either due to injury, overuse or a sedentary lifestyle, and then remain stuck in that tense state.
+Of course there are no actual knots involved. the clinical term for muscle knots is myofascial trigger points.
+A trigger point is a small patch of tightly contracted muscle that have gone into an isolated muscle spasm.
+This is either due to injury, overuse or a sedentary lifestyle, and then remain stuck in that tense state.
 That small patch of knotted muscle cuts off its own blood supply, which irritates it even more.

-Simply put, a muscle knot is your muscle remaining flexed and refusing to relax, which is why it hurts even after you’ve stopped your strenuous activities.
-A collection of too many nasty trigger points or muscle knots is called myofascial pain syndrome.
+Simply put, a muscle knot is your muscle remaining flexed and refusing to relax.
+This is why it hurts even after you’ve stopped your strenuous activities.
+A collection of too many nasty muscle knots is known as myofascial pain syndrome.

 It sounds minor but individual trigger points and myofascial pain syndrome can cause a shocking amount of discomfort.